wentallout/cult-hunter/README.md

 ### Benefits of Long and Short Combo

-Most combos are just:
-- `LEFT MOUSE` x2, x3, x4, x5 then end the combo with `Q` or `E`
 - If you go for Long Combo: your `ENDER` at the end will do the maximum damage, stun most enemies in front of you.
-However you leave yourself vulnerable during your attack animation.
-You should save this for when the enemy is `STUNNED` or you're not outnumbered.
+However you leave yourself vulnerable during your long attack animation.
+You should save this for when the enemy is `STUNNED` or when you're not outnumbered.
 - If you go for Short Combo: your `ENDER` does less damage but you leave more slot in the 6 slot system -> You can do `FILLER` to debuff or `DASH` away for safety.

 ### Finisher